Playlist: I Love You, Earth

 Enjoy this calming, down-to-earth tribute to our beautiful planet.
 Photo India Das-Brown

-Our planet is so unique, so lovely, and so multifaceted.
-She is a spread of land and sea, vaster than we could ever imagine, home to millions of species and crazy beautiful life.
+Our planet is so unique, so mysterious, and so multifaceted.
+She is a spread of land and sea, vaster than we could ever imagine, home to millions of species and beautiful lifeforms.

-The earth is a tiny speck amongst infinite more in a space too huge to comprehend.
-So mysterious, beautiful, experimental, exploratory and artistic, she is a miracle and deserves all of our appreciation.
+A tiny speck amongst infinite more in a space too huge to comprehend, the earth is a miracle and deserves all of our appreciation.

 April 22 marks 53 years of Earth Day, which traces its roots to the modern environmental movement that originated in the United States.
 Since then, Earth Day has grown to become a global event, with people from all over the world coming together to show their support for environmental protection.
 Today, Earth Day is celebrated in more than 190 countries, making it one of the largest environmental events in the world.